ucl-exoplanets/ExoTETHyS/README.md

     ```
     pytest PATH_TO_ROOT/exotethys/tests/test_sail.py
     pytest PATH_TO_ROOT/exotethys/tests/test_trip.py
+    pytest PATH_TO_ROOT/exotethys/tests/boats_trip.py
     ```
 NOTE: The root folder name depends on the download process.
-It appears to be "ExoTETHyS-master" if downloaded from the web browser interface, "ExoTETHyS" if git cloned from terminal.
+It appears to be "ExoTETHyS-2-beta" if downloaded from the web browser interface, "ExoTETHyS" if git cloned from terminal.

+### Before using
+If this is the first time that you are using ExoTETHyS, you can skip this subsection.
+If you had already installed/used an older version of ExoTETHyS, you should delete the old database folder to avoid incompatibility issues.
+If a file from the old database is mistakenly used with this new version, the run will fail raising an error message.
+The database folder is named ".exotethys" and should be located in your home.
+You should be able locate, then remove this folder.
+This operation can also be performed by using the manage_database subpackage of ExoTETHyS, as follows:
+WARNING: The following operation is irreversible.
+It is highly recommended that you read more about the manage_database subpackage before deciding to perform this operation.

+    ```
+    >>> from exotethys import manage_database as mdb
+    >>> mdb.rm_database()
+    Are you sure that you want to delete the directory /Users/pepe/.exotethys? [y/N]: y
+    ```

 ## List of subpackages